Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 3-36.
 Thyroid gland.

-The isthmus connects the bilateral lobes of the thyroid gland.
+In the thyroid gland, the isthmus connects the bilateral lobes.
 The isthmus overlies the 2nd to 4th tracheal cartilages (Fig. 5-36), while the inferior margin of the gland is located at the level of the 6th tracheal cartilage.
 These numbers are identical to the levels of the breast and nipple (R2, R4, R6) (Fig. 2-7).

 It is a prevalent misunderstanding that the thyroid gland is located anterior to the thyroid cartilage.
 The thyroid gland is anterior to the trachea and cricoid cartilage, which are situated lower than the thyroid cartilage (Fig. 3-38).